 All about Filipino volleyball player Alyssa Valdez

-You may have seen Alyssa Valdez scoring points on the volleyball court with her Ateneo de Manila and Creamline Cool Smashers team on TV, or hashtagged in fans’ social media posts calling out for her to get picked for the national team this year once again.
+You may have seen Alyssa Valdez scoring points on the volleyball court with her Ateneo de Manila and Creamline Cool Smashers team on TV, or hashtagged in fans’ social media posts as “The Phenom”.

 But the outside hitter’s road to stardom wasn’t always a smooth one.
-Here are 8 facts about Alyssa Valdez that prove how her hard work and humility has taken her far.
+Here are 8 facts about Alyssa Valdez that prove how her hard work and humility have taken her far.

 1. She grew up in Batangas and started playing volleyball at age 12